frnsimoes/frnsimoes.github.io/content/posts/memory-ramblings.md

 title = "Some notes on paging and other memory stuff"
 +++

+One of the most practical things we can do on a linux box regarding memory is to use `mmap` to create a new mapping (in the userland!) in the address space of a process.
+The other day I was playing around and reading the `mmap` documentation when I found a flag named `MAP_HUGETLB`.
+I got hooked by this and couldn't stop myself from finding out more.
+This text explores some details of our paging system.

-The other day I was reading `mmap` documentation and there's flag named `MAP_HUGETLB`.
-A [huge page](https://man7.org/linux/man-pages/man2/mmap.2.html) is a page that is bigger than the default page size of a system.
+So here it is: A [huge page](https://man7.org/linux/man-pages/man2/mmap.2.html) is a page that is bigger than the default page size of a system.
 We can actually see these values in a linux machine:

 - `getconf PAGE_SIZE` shows the default page size in the operating system.
 - `cat /proc/meminfo` has info about the `Hugepagesize`.